modelica/fmi-guides/fmi-guide/README.md

-# FMI Guides
+# FMI 3.0 Implementers' Guide

 [![Build Specification](https://github.com/PMSFIT/fmi-guide/actions/workflows/build-guides.yml/badge.svg)](https://github.com/PMSFIT/fmi-guide/actions/workflows/build-guides.yml)

-This repository contains the current prototype draft Implementers' Guide for the upcoming [Functional Mock-up Interface][FMI] 3.0 standard for the exchange of simulation models.
+This directory contains the current prototype draft Implementers' Guide for the upcoming [Functional Mock-up Interface][FMI] 3.0 standard for the exchange of simulation models.
 Note that this draft is being worked on actively, and thus subject to change without notice.